 Study with us

-The College’s Head of Grounds & Gardens, John Moore, discovered that the 'Sir Winston Churchill' rose was bred by Alexander Dickson III in 1955 at Dickson Nurseries and that the rose was sold through Harkness Nursery.
+In 1955 Sir Winston Churchill had a rose named after him, Rosa ‘Sir Winston Churchill’, which is no longer commercially available.
+While investigating possible plants for the new border the College’s Head of Grounds & Gardens, John Moore, discovered that the 'Sir Winston Churchill' rose was bred by Alexander Dickson III in 1955 at Dickson Nurseries and that the rose was sold through Harkness Nursery.
 Records from 'Modern Roses’ indicate that it was a Hybrid Tea rose of salmon pink shaded orange with 48 petals and blooms measuring 5” across.
 The parents were 'Unnamed seedling x Souv. de Denier van der Gon’.
 The rose went on to receive a Gold Medal from the then National Rose Society (Dickson.
 C. 2011.
 E-mail (Grandson of Alexander Dickson III)).

 The challenge was then on to see if the rose could be found growing in a collection.
 It was not listed as growing in Great Britain so the search went worldwide and three places were identified in Hungary, America and Australia.
 John Moore was fortunate to be put in contact with Pat Toolan in Australia who had a particular interest in this rose as she received a Churchill Fellowship in 2002 to travel overseas to study the preservation and conservation techniques and strategies of old roses and plants in cemeteries.
 Pat was exceptionally helpful and sorted everything out from taking the cutting to sending it to the College.
-The rose came from the David Ruston garden which is in South Australia’s Riverland Region and is also the home of the National Rose Collection of Australia.
+The rose came from the David Ruston garden which is in South Australia’s Riverland Region and is also the former home of the National Rose Collection of Australia.